Our Verdict

 Foot Protection

-The upper of the Tecton features rubber overlays that provide some protection and structure.
-These overlays decrease the exposed mesh area, where sand, dust, and water can creep in.
-The mesh is finely woven but permeable, so expect your toes to get dusty on the trail.
 This lightweight trail shoe readily allows water in but dries quickly because of how thin the Matryx textile upper is.
 The toe bumper is mostly one of these rubberized overlays, with a bit of outsole extending up towards the toe tip of the shoe.
 If you are planning on tackling super rugged and technical terrain, we recommend a shoe with a bit more protection.
 But if moderate and flowy trails are your jam, the protective underfoot pep of the Tecton might make it a great choice for you.

 Traction

 The outsole design of the Tecton 2 is grippy and provides confidence across many terrain types.
-The 4mm lugs are mostly trapezoid in shape and are evenly distributed and facing different directions across the outsole.
+The 3 mm lugs are mostly trapezoid in shape and are evenly distributed and facing different directions across the outsole.
 The sharp edges of each lug provide a strong grip on loose terrain, while the Vibram base adds an even stickier grip.
 Unlike many Hoka-made outsoles, the Tecton doesn't perform quite as well on slick, muddy, or wet surfaces.
 The middle section of the outsole has a larger lug-free zone than most trail shoes, which adds to this shoe's lighter weight, responsive bounce, and overall minimalism in architecture — though it does seem to reduce the ability to stay secure on more slippery surfaces.
 If you want a racing shoe to carry you over quick, dry trails or those covered in sand, the Tecton is a great choice.
 If your runs take you across slick granite or steep sections of mud, there are better options out there.

 Sensitivity